maxrothman/config/README.md

 ##Todo
 * Remove virtualenvwrapperrc since the newest release has a lazy script
 * Distribute modified Ansible package
-* Should prompt for:
-  * gitconfig user.name and user.email
 * Sublime plugin to split selection on words (rather than lines)
 * Maybe rewrite prompt in python or something else for performance?
 * Find sublime plugins to: